 You may also like Taylor’s Lace Dot Crochet Handkerchief-Hem Midi Dress.

 Handkerchief Hem Tops

 If you’re looking for some casual pieces, trade your basic t-shirt for one with a handkerchief hem.
 I carry most of my weight around my middle, so I don’t like to emphasize this area with a lot of volume (like a gathered peplum or ruffles) so I love the detail of a handkerchief hem.
-This is a top from Anthropologie from many years ago, but this one is very similar.
-If you want a plain version, the GAP has a sleeveless ribbed handkerchief hem t-shirt in solid colors and stripes.

 How to Pick The Perfect Scarf Prints And Handkerchief Hems